atsid/playflow/README.md

   (being worked on by station worker), `PROCESSED` (work completed by a station worker), or `COMPLETED` (all work at at all stations in the factory has been completed).

+* Project State: Can be `INITIAL` (at least one project work item not yet in a factory), `IN_PROCESS` (no initial work items and at least one work item still being worked on at factory stations), or `COMPLETED` (all work items in the project have been completed).
+Note that projects do not have a separate audit history as project history is just the sum of all the histories of its work items.

 * Factory: Has an assembly line for processing a project's work items.